lethain/staff-eng/src/markdown/stories/john-zittlau.md

 I will also provide input on an engineer's growth when the engineering manager is evaluating an engineer on their last year of growth.

-**_Were you hired as a Staff Engineer?
+**_Were you hired as a Staff engineer?
 If not, what was the process of getting promoted to Staff?_**

 I was hired as a Staff engineer at Jobber and was previously a Staff engineer at Intuit.
 I've been a Staff engineer for 5 years and a Principal engineer for 3.